revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-12. Which variables are created globally in a class?
+12.Which variables are created globally in a class?
 Tell me the scope of the variables.

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)